Reed920/BlackDuskNpcCounter/README.md

-# BlackDuskNpcCounter
+# Black Dusk NPC Counter
 A simple system to count how many NPC (Non-playable Characters) are left in the Roblox Entry Point Mission: Black Dusk.
 This was made to be used for the 2021 Anniversary Challenges Day 4: "UNSTOPPABLE TO THE END".
+This was made with 140 lines of HTML, CSS and JavaScript code.
+You can change the difficulty of the mission at the bottom of the webpage which changes the amount of NPCs that are in the mission.
+If you realize in the middle of the mission that you forgot to change the difficulty, no worries!
+The web app will save the number of NPCs you have already nocked out and add the additional NPCs for the difficulty.